Information about the support you can expect to receive from Croydon council if you have no recourse to public funds (NRPF).

-We can accept referrals from professionals, or the individuals or families themselves.
+We can accept referrals from professionals, individuals or families.

-- If you have news about your immigration / asylum application please tell us straight away.
+- if you have news about your immigration or asylum application, tell us as soon as possible

-- If you are at risk of losing your accommodation, please speak to us as soon as you can, before you have to leave.
+- if you are at risk of losing your accommodation, speak to us as soon as you can, before you have to leave

-- Seek and accept support from your own network of family, friends, faith groups, charities and other organisations.
+- seek and accept support from your network of family, friends, faith groups, charities and other organisations

-The Immigration and Asylum Support Service (IASS) is organised into four teams;
+The Immigration and Asylum Support Service (IASS) is organised into 4 teams;

 - NRPF Emergency Rapid Response